 Jenny’s top tips:

 - Self-assess and give yourself deadlines.
 Jenny was working during her gap years while she was studying.
 She would review the hours she had to study each week and scheduled her study time around her work hours.
-She would adjust her schedule at the end of each week based on what she needed to focus on and stayed flexible with her schedule.
-She recommends tailoring your studying to accommodate your schedule and monitoring practice test results in order to adjust your study approach to your skills and knowledge.
+She adjusted her schedule at the end of each week based on what she needed to focus on and kept her schedule flexible.
+She recommended that other examinees tailor study time to accommodate their schedule and monitor practice test results in order to adjust the study approach to their skills and knowledge.
 “When you are able to see what your weaknesses are you can invest time in areas that matter the most compared to spending time in areas that you know you’re already proficient in.”

 - Find the methods and tools that work for YOU.
 “While I was preparing for the MCAT, I was so overwhelmed by all the different strategies people would want to utilize.
 And, I felt resource overload was a big thing. … You can only take on so much and you can only do so much so try one thing out and see if that works for you.
 And if it doesn’t, it doesn’t.”
-Jenny recommends working with the resources you have available to identify what helps you and to not get distracted by what might be the most “popular” approach.
+Jenny recommended examinees work with the resources they have available to identify what helps and to not get distracted by what might be the most “popular” approach.

 Natalia’s top tips: